Tech1k/helloesp/README.md

 ## Branches
 ``master`` - Master branch compatible with the ESP32/8266 without any external hardware

+``bme280`` - Code for the ESP32 with the BME280 module for altitude and temperature readings

-``bmp280`` - Code for the ESP32 with the BME280 module for altitude and temperature readings
+``oled`` - Code for the ESP32 with the BME280 and OLED module for altitude and temperature readings and displaying them on and oled display

 ## External Libraries